Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Where do you work?- Where do you work?

-The fridge doesn't work.- The refrigerator does not work.
+The refrigerator doesn't work.- The refrigerator does not work.

 We were the first to arrive.- We arrived first.

-It is my first time here.- I'm here for the first time.
+It is my first time here.– This is my first time here.

 Word well means a positive assessment of something: